c2lang/documentation/documentation/docs/language/struct_functions.md

 }
 ```

-* the following is ok, since a struct-function is not a real dereference
+* The following is OK, as struct functions implicitly dereference the object on which they are called:
 ```c
     Type* t = nil;
     t.init();